 A Simple Life Was Just Fine

 Even though my budget looks pretty boring and maybe even a little sad, I was simply too busy at work to spend money on anything else.
-To pay up for a nice apartment felt stupid because I was hardly there.
+To pay up for a nicer apartment felt stupid because I was hardly there.

 Yes, I wanted to go to the Hamptons during the summer and go on European vacations like my colleagues.
-But I wanted to reach at least a 50% savings rate before I partook in such festivities.
-I had my whole life ahead of me to enjoy.
-There was no rush.
-Besides, may of my classmates had family money.
+But I wanted to reach at least a 50% saving rate before I partook in such festivities.
+At a 50% saving rate, every year I saved meant one year of freedom covered!

-I knew that the rough times wouldn't last forever because there was upward mobility.
-If I could just survive in the industry for 10 years, I would make more because the normal trajectory in finance and in most occupations.
+I knew the rough times wouldn't last forever because there was upward mobility.
+I just needed to survive in the industry for 10 years.
+If so, I would make more in finance than in most occupations.